team23/b5/docs/modules/comlipy.md

 ## Parameters

-* **base_path:** Base path for all further paths/files.
-Defaults to ".", which normally means build/.
 * **config_path:** Configuration file path realtive to `base_path`.
 Defaults to "", which means not used.
 * **comlipy_bin:** comlipy binary to be used, defaults to "comlipy".
 * **comlipy_install_bin:** comlipy binary to be used for install, defaults to "comlipy-install".